Mean ergodic composition operators on spaces of holomorphic functions on a Banach space: The space of bounded holomorphic functions

-We have formulated some results (Propositions~\ref{phi-bar-Bso}, \ref{enigma} and~\ref{Convergence in H^inf}) for the open unit ball of a Hilbert space.
-The key element for the proofs of these is the existence of a family of biholomorphic automorphisms on the ball (as in \eqref{alpha}) satisfying \eqref{castillo}.
+\item The key element in the proofs of Propositions~\ref{phi-bar-Bso}, \ref{enigma} and~\ref{Convergence in H^inf} (stated for the open unit ball of a Hilbert space) is the existence of a family of biholomorphic automorphisms on the ball (as in \eqref{alpha}) satisfying \eqref{castillo}.
 Hilbert spaces are not the only examples of such a situation.
 In every $C^{*}$-algebra, for example, also such a family of automorphisms can be defined.
 In fact, there is a wider class of Banach spaces, known as $JB^{*}$-triples, that also have this property: if $X$ is a $JB^{*}$-triple, then there is a family of biholomorphic automorphisms $\{ \alpha_{a} \}_{a \in B_{X}}$ on $B_{X}$ satisfying $\alpha_a(0)=a$, $\alpha_a(a)=0$, $\alpha_a^{-1}=\alpha_a$.
 The class of $JB^{*}$-triples includes Hilbert spaces and $C^{*}$-algebras, but also wider classes such as $J^{*}$-algebras (closed subspaces of the space of operators between two Hilbert spaces $L(H_{1}, H_{2})$ which are closed under $T \rightsquigarrow T T^{*} T$, being $T^{*}$ the adjoint of $T$); the interested reader may find more information on the subject in \cite{harris1981,mellon2000}.
 Moreover, these automorphisms satisfy the corresponding analogue of Lemma~\ref{auto rB} \cite[Lemma~1]{mackeysevillavallejo2006}.
-So, the aforementioned results remain valid if $B_{H}$ is replaced by the open unit ball $B_{X}$ of a $JB^{*}$-triple (in particular a $C^{*}$-algebra) $X$.
+So, the aforementioned results remain valid if $B_{H}$ is replaced by the open unit ball $B_{X}$ of a $JB^{*}$-triple (in particular a $C^{*}$-algebra) $X$. \end{itemize}

-Finally, we observe that some questions remained open.
-It would be interesting to find examples of the following situations: \begin{enumerate} \item A composition operator on $H(B_{X})$ which is mean ergodic but not uniformly mean ergodic.
+Finally, we observe that some questions remain open.
+The first one is whether or not \eqref{eskenian} implies that the composition operator $C_{\varphi}$ is uniformly mean ergodic (that is, Proposition~\ref{enigma} extends to arbitrary Banach spaces).
+It would also be interesting to find examples of the following situations: \begin{enumerate} \item A composition operator on $H(B_{X})$ which is mean ergodic but not uniformly mean ergodic.

 \item A composition operator on $H(B_{X})$ which is mean ergodic but not power bounded.

 \item A composition operator on $H^{\infty}(B_{X})$ which is mean ergodic but not uniformly mean ergodic. \end{enumerate}